filecoin-project/notary-governance/README.md

 - Information on how to become a Notary, selection rubric, recommended guidelines, active Notaries.
 - Information on how to file a Dispute, and the steps for how disputes are resolved.

+#### If you are looking to request DataCap or to find a list of active Notaries please go to the [Filecoin Plus Registry](https://filecoinplus.on.fleek.co).

 ## Overview
 - Principles